TheTallProgrammer/4398-Project/README.md

 ## 2. Functional Requirements

 ### 2.1 Procedural Maze Generation
-- The game generates a **unique maze** for every new playthrough.
+- The game generates a **maze** for a players to be able to shift around the rooms.
-- The maze consists of walls and paths that create a solvable puzzle.
+- The maze consists of doors to be able to traverse to the next room.
 - The maze layout supports **pathfinding algorithms** for both enemies and power-ups.

-### 2.2 Lighting and Visibility Mechanics
+### 2.2 Lighting and Visibility Mechanics (fix pls!)
-- The **player’s visibility** is limited to a small radius around their character.
+- The **player’s visibility** is limited to the room that the charcter is currently in.
 - The **exit finder power-up** provides a temporary vision boost.
-- Certain **power-ups or environmental effects** may adjust light radius.
+- Certain **rooms** may adjust light radius.

 ### 2.3 Enemy Behavior and AI Pathfinding
 - Enemies spawn in various locations within the maze.